-I can't connect to my cloud hosted MIDASIf your MIDAS is remotely hosted by us in the "cloud" and you are ever unable to access it at any particular time, please check our dedicated Service Status page and Twitter Feed (@mid_as) in the first instance.
+I can't connect to my cloud hosted MIDAS!If you're ever enable to access your cloud-hosted MIDAS booking system, please check our dedicated Service Status page and Twitter Feed (@mid_as) in the first instance.

 Planned maintenance events will also be announced in advance on our Service Status page and Twitter feed wherever possible.

-If your MIDAS URL is shown by these monitoring sites as being "offline/down", please be patient - our systems and infrastructure are constantly monitored, our dedicated Service Status page is both automatically and manually updated, and as soon as we have any additional information to convey we will do so on our Service Status page and/or via our Twitter Feed.
+- If monitoring sites show your MIDAS scheduling system as being "offline/down", please be patient - our network and infrastructure are monitored round the clock, and our dedicated Service Status page will usually automatically update within a few minutes of an issue being detected.
+As soon as we have any additional information to convey we will do so through our Service Status page and/or via our Twitter Feed.

-If you're concerned about the possibility of downtime, you may be interested in our Emergency Access Addon for your MIDAS which will allow you to access a real-time backup of your MIDAS system during any such periods of inaccessibility.
+If you're concerned about the possibility of downtime, you may be interested in our Emergency Access Addon for your MIDAS system which will allow you to access a real-time backup of your MIDAS system during any such network/server related downtime.

 ← Return to Knowledgebase